9.4 Brow, Lash, and Facial Hair Services

 Service Family Overview

-Brow, lash, and facial hair services combine grooming, hair-growth knowledge, product chemistry, skin analysis, and client protection.
-Typical study topics include tweezing, waxing, brow shaping, lash and brow product safety, temporary hair removal, and infection control around the eye.
-Some jurisdictions allow additional chemical lash or brow services, while others restrict or regulate them differently.
-For a national esthetics study guide, the correct approach is to learn the safety principles and then verify the actual permission, procedure, and exam requirements in the state or vendor bulletin.
+Brow, lash, and facial hair services blend grooming, hair-growth knowledge, product chemistry, skin analysis, and client protection.
+Study topics include tweezing, waxing, brow shaping, lash and brow tinting, lash lifts, lash extensions, threading or sugaring where taught, and infection control near the eye.
+Permission varies by jurisdiction.
+For a national esthetics guide, learn the universal safety principles, then verify the actual permission, procedure, and exam expectations in your state or vendor bulletin.

 Brow shaping starts with consultation.
-Ask about recent exfoliation, retinoid use, isotretinoin history where relevant, skin sensitivity, allergies, diabetes or healing concerns disclosed by the client, and prior reactions.
-Observe the skin for irritation, sunburn, open lesions, infection, thin or compromised skin, and recent procedures.
-The exam may not ask for every medical detail, but it expects the candidate to recognize that hair removal over compromised skin can cause injury.
+Ask about recent exfoliation, retinoid use, isotretinoin (Accutane) history (commonly a contraindication for about six months because skin is fragile and tears easily), allergies, diabetes or healing concerns, and prior reactions.
+Inspect for irritation, sunburn, open lesions, infection, and thin or compromised skin.

 | Scenario detail | Safer exam response |